NESTER: An Adaptive Neurosymbolic Method for Causal Effect Estimation: Experiments and Results

 \section{Experiments and Results}

-We perform experiments to showcase the usefulness of \ourmethod in estimating treatment effects when coupled with our proposed DSL.
-Our code along with instructions for reproducibility of results is in the supplementary material.
-To permit interpretability, we limit the program depth to utmost 5 for the main experiments (see Appendix for experiments with other depths).
+We perform a comprehensive suite of experiments to study the usefulness of NESTER in estimating causal effects with our proposed DSL.
+Our code and instructions to reproduce the results are included in the supplementary material and will be made publicly available.

-\textbf{Datasets and Baselines:} Evaluating treatment effect estimation methods requires all potential outcomes to be available, which is impossible due to the fundamental problem of causal inference.
-Thus, following~\citep{tarnet,yoon2018ganite,dragon_net,balance_reg}, we experiment on two semi-synthetic datasets--Twins~\citep{twins}, IHDP~\citep{ihdp_dataset}--that are derived from real-world RCTs (see Appendix for details).
+\textbf{Datasets:} Evaluating causal effect estimation methods requires all potential outcomes to be available (Defn~\ref{def: pehe} and Defn~\ref{def eate}), which is not possible due to \textit{the fundamental problem of causal inference}.
+Thus, following~\cite{tarnet,yoon2018ganite,dragon_net,balance_reg}, we experiment on two semi-synthetic datasets--Twins~\cite{twins}, IHDP~\cite{ihdp_dataset}--that are derived from real-world RCTs (see Appendix \S~\ref{experimental setup} for details).
 For these two datasets, ground truth potential outcomes (a.k.a. counterfactual outcomes) are synthesized and available, and hence can be used to study the effectiveness of models in predicting potential outcomes.
-We also experiment on one real-world dataset--Jobs~\citep{jobs}--where we observe only one potential outcome.
-Each dataset is split 64/16/20\% into train/validation/test sets, similar to earlier efforts.
+We also experiment on one real-world dataset--Jobs~\cite{jobs}--where we observe only one potential outcome.
+We note that we are commensurate or better than existing work on the number of datasets studied.
+More details of datasets are provided in Appendix\S~\ref{experimental setup}.